2019 was probably the most difficult year I’ve had to face up to yet. This is something that I’ve not really talked about up until now.

 For the first time ever, I became overly self-conscious about my receding hairline and misaligned teeth.
 I usually pushed both these things to the back of my head or would joke about them to friends but the reality was, I thought about it all the time and I discovered the cost to correct each was monumental (about $10k and $40k respectively).

-Some other stuff I don't really want to go into detail here just yet.
+Some other stuff I don't really want to go into detail on such a public medium just yet.

 It became a serious struggle to get out of bed, and I didn’t rise until beyond midday on an often daily basis.
 I still felt tired during the day and couldn’t concentrate even when I wanted to and felt like I needed to study.
 This made me feel extremely guilty and angry with myself, yet still felt like I couldn’t do anything about it.